karl-denby/mongo-infra-docker/README.md

   - `docker exec -it ops /bin/bash` runs bash as root on the **ops** container
   - `docker exec -it n1om /bin/bash` runs bash as root on the **n1om** container
   - you can just look at the docker-compose.yml to see what each container is called, or you can see it in `docker ps`
-- TLS certificates (testing use only) are available, more details coming soon
+- TLS certificates (testing use only) are available, please see [Enable TLS](/ops-manager/docs/tls-for-ops-manager.md)

 ---